National Construction Code changes

 Under the Livable Housing Design Standard, homes must be accessible for elderly people and people with disabilities or mobility issues.

-- Easy entry and navigation inside and around the house.
+• Easy entry and navigation inside and around the house.

-- It must be easy and inexpensive to adapt.
+• It must be easy and inexpensive to adapt.

-- It should respond to the changing needs of its owners.
+• It should respond to the changing needs of its owners.

 These features make tasks such as carrying groceries, arranging furniture and guiding prams or wheelchairs less difficult.

-- A continuous, step-free path from the street entrance or parking area to a level entrance.
+• A continuous, step-free path from the street entrance or parking area to a level entrance.

-- Internal doorways with a minimum clear opening width of 820 mm.
+• Internal doorways with a minimum clear opening width of 820 mm.

-- Internal corridors, halls and passages connected to internal doorways must have a minimum clear width of 1000 mm.
+• Internal corridors, halls and passages connected to internal doorways must have a minimum clear width of 1000 mm.

-- Easy access to a ground floor room with a toilet such as a bathroom or powder room.
+• Easy access to a ground floor room with a toilet such as a bathroom or powder room.

-- At least one bathroom with a hobless and step-free shower entry located on any level
+• At least one bathroom with a hobless and step-free shower entry located on any level.

-- Walls reinforced around at least one toilet and shower to allow easy installation of rails in the future
+• Walls reinforced around at least one toilet and shower to allow easy installation of rails in the future

 Wet area waterproofing

-- New requirements for waterproof and water-resistant materials as well as finishing materials.
+• New requirements for waterproof and water-resistant materials as well as finishing materials.

-- New waterproofing rules for floors and walls next to baths and spas.
+• New waterproofing rules for floors and walls next to baths and spas.

-- New standards for step-free showers and open showers.
+• New standards for step-free showers and open showers.

 New minimum standards for energy efficiency

-The changes are designed to make homes more comfortable to live in, save households money on energy bills over the long term and reduce emissions.
+New residential energy efficiency standards were introduced to cut energy use and improve efficiency.
+The changes were designed to make homes more comfortable to live in, save households money on energy bills long term and reduce emissions.

 There are two components to the energy efficiency requirements.

 The energy-using component covers fixed items including heating, cooling, hot water, lighting and swimming pool pumps.
 Renewable energy features include solutions such as rooftop solar panels.
-While solar panels and other renewable systems are not mandated, they can be used to meet the annual energy budget. - Minimum 7-star rating
+While solar panels and other renewable systems are not mandated, they can be used to meet the annual energy budget.

 In addition to the WOH budget, new homes need to have a minimum 7-star rating out of 10 or equivalent (this was previously 6).
 A Nationwide House Energy Rating Scheme (NatHERS) assessment is the most common way to measure this rating.
 According to the government's NatHERS website, "a higher star rating means the home is more comfortable to live in and cheaper to run.
 Lower star ratings mean a home is more costly to keep comfortable."